rollthecloudinc/quell/README.md

 * Modernization of past concepts, patterns used in the CMS realm
 * Harness vodoo, sorcery and magic
 * Compared to Angular – React, Vue, etc. are complete garbage
+* Frameworks are only limited by ones understanding and ability to understand them.

 Content Editor
 ![Panels UI](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/panels_content_editor_abcd.png)